 As a kid, I grew up having serious self-esteem issues surrounding my personal appearance.
-I had extremely greasy hair, severe acne, and was made fun of on a daily throughout elementary school.
-I reached my current height of 5’4 at age 11 and was the tallest girl in my class up until the 9th grade.
+I had extremely greasy hair, severe acne, and was made fun of on a daily basis throughout elementary school.
+I reached my current height of 5’4 at age 11 and was the tallest girl in my class up until 8th grade.
 My hormones were all over the place and I was considered weird, unattractive, and awkward for the longest time.
-My feminine curves didn't fully blossom until the very end of my junior year in high school, but it wasn’t until college, where I began to actively work on myself, trying to figure out how to feel comfortable in my own skin.
+My feminine curves didn't fully blossom until the very end of my junior year of high school, but it wasn’t until college, where I began to actively work on myself, trying to figure out how to feel comfortable in my own skin.

 How I Learned to Accept Myself

 Self-acceptance is a hard-earned ordeal.
 I believe I achieved this when I finally stopped looking for things to criticize about myself and began to accept and acknowledge my strengths, weaknesses, flaws, and talents for what they are.
 When you think about it, the longest relationship you'll ever have is with yourself, so why be so harsh, demanding, and self-critical?
 It's imperative to recognize how harmful this can be to your morale and overall persona.
 Being our own worst enemy is not the answer.

 When things don’t go as planned or we fail to meet our high